-All drawings by the last day of each quarter.
+Take home all artwork by the last day of each quarter.
 The maintenance staff will permanently remove any unclaimed student artwork left without special permission during the breaks.
 LAAFA will assume no liability for the loss, theft, or damage of any student work at any time.
-Any work left in a non-storage area that interferes with day-to-day activities of the school will be removed without warning.
+Any work left in a nonstorage area that interferes with day-to-day activities of the school will be removed without warning.